rebeclem/Meni_fecal/setup.md

    mkdir -p $samp;
 done
 ```
+If you type `ls`, you should see a directory for each of your samples.
 ### Moving all sequence files into sample directory.
 Move all the files into the folders that match their directory.
 ```